Pinfa

-The Hakka Transliteration Scheme or Pinfa refers to a romanization scheme published by the Guangdong Provincial Education Department in September 1960 as one of four systems collectively referred to as Guangdong Romanization.
+The Hakka Pinyin Scheme (客家話拼音方案) or Pinfa refers to a romanization scheme published by the Guangdong Provincial Education Department in September 1960 as one of four systems collectively referred to as Guangdong Romanization.
 The scheme describes the Meixian dialect spoken in Meizhou, Guangdong, which is considered to be the prestige dialect of Hakka, and was later adapted for Gan and Xiang.
 This system utilizes the Latin alphabet with superscript numbers to represent tone.

 System

 Letters

 This system uses the Latin alphabet, excluding the letters r and w.
 It also adds the letter ê to represent [ɛ].

 Initials

-There are 19 initials used, in addition to the null initial which occurs when no consonant is in the initial position.
+There are 20 initials used, in addition to the null initial which occurs when no consonant is in the initial position.
 These are shown below: